If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 Nowadays, there are only 2 hot springs bathhouses still functioning where you can soak in the thermal mineral waters- the Quapaw and the Buckstaff Bath House.

-Although, because the entire town gets its water from the springs, there are some hotels where if you stay for the night, you can take advantage of soaking in the thermal mineral water there.
+Because the entire town gets its water from the springs, there are some hotels where if you stay for the night, you can take advantage of soaking in the thermal mineral water if you aren’t up for the idea of the bathhouses.

 Once people started realizing how special the springs were, the town grew enormously in a short time.
 The government took notice and quickly made the town into a protected area so people would not destroy the natural state of the springs.